14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 Fake profiles on Bumble aren’t usually verified.

-If you started talking to a match on Bumble, check if their profile has a verification badge (if you don’t see anything, it could be a fake account).
+If you started talking to a match on Bumble, check if their profile has a verification badge.

-If you’re a verified account yourself, you can request for your match to verify their account and if they don’t, it’s a bad sign.
+• If you’re a verified account yourself, you can request for your match to verify their account.

 2. They always have an excuse as to why they can’t video chat!